Saint Petersburg State University of Industrial Technologies and Design: History

 In the 1930s, it was called the Academy of Light Industry named after T. S. M. Kirov.
 The new building of the academy was erected in 1936.
 There were 5 departments in the academy: printing, textile and sewing, tannery and footwear, food and chemical.In 1940 the academy was liquidated and its functions and property were given to other educational institutions.

-During the World War II students and teachers of the Institute were evacuated to Tashkent where on the basis of the Moscow, Leningrad and Tashkent institutes the united Textile Institute was created.The Special Chemical Laboratory established at the Institute since the beginning of the war and remaining in the city, together with the scientists of the Institute rendered effective assistance to the troops of the Leningrad Front and the defenders of Leningrad during the blockade.
+During the World War II students and teachers of the Institute were evacuated to Tashkent where on the basis of the Moscow, Leningrad and Tashkent institutes the united Textile Institute was created.The Special Chemical Laboratory established at the Institute since the beginning of the war and remaining in the city, together with the scientists of the Institute rendered assistance to the troops of the Leningrad Front and the defenders of Leningrad during the blockade.

 In 1944 the Institute returned to Leningrad.
 In 1963, the Institute received a new name, the Kirov Leningrad Institute of Textile and Light Industry, due to the increase of its specialization.

 In 1992 the institute was reorganized into St. Petersburg University of Technology and Design.
 In 2015 the St. Petersburg State Technological University of Plant Polymers (nowadays - the Higher School of Technology and Energy within the university) joined the university, which since that time began to be called as St. Petersburg State University of Industrial Technologies and Design.

 St. Petersburg State University of Industrial Technologies and Design publishes scientific periodicals: "Herald of St. Petersburg State University of Technologies and Design" (since 1975); "Design.
 Materials.
 Technology" (since 2006); "Izvestiya vuzov.
 Technology of Light Industry" (since 2008) and youth editions: newspaper "TechStil" and student magazine "STIL-Student".

-In 2020 the university celebrated its 90th anniversary.
 Now the university is a multidisciplinary educational complex, which includes 2 high schools, 18 institutes and 2 colleges, training specialists in 225 educational programs in design, engineering, humanities, economics and pedagogy.